Is Final Expense Insurance Worth It?

 blueCheckmark icon

-Easy qualification: Final expense insurance offers broader approval compared to traditional life insurance.
-Most policies don't require a medical exam, which removes a significant barrier for many applicants.
+Easy qualification: Final expense insurance offers broader approval than traditional life insurance.
+Most policies don't require a medical exam (you skip the biggest hurdle to getting coverage).

-Simplified issue policies require only basic health questions, while guaranteed issue life insurance options accept applicants regardless of health status.
-This accessibility makes final expense coverage ideal for seniors and those with pre-existing conditions who might not qualify for other life insurance products.
+Simplified issue policies ask only basic health questions.
+Guaranteed issue life insurance options accept applicants regardless of health.
+Seniors and people with pre-existing conditions who can't get other life insurance can get final expense coverage.

 blueCheckmark icon

-Lifetime coverage with fixed costs: As a whole life policy, final expense insurance provides permanent coverage that never expires as long as premiums are paid.
-Your premium locks in at purchase and remains the same throughout the policy's duration, protecting you from rate increases as you age.
+Lifetime coverage with fixed costs: As a whole life policy, final expense insurance never expires as long as you pay premiums.
+Your premium locks in at purchase and stays the same for life.
+Rates won't increase as you age.

 blueCheckmark icon

-Fast claims and flexible use: Insurance companies usually process final expense claims within 24 to 48 hours after approval, providing families with funds quickly when they need them most.
+Fast claims and flexible use: Insurance companies usually process final expense claims within 24 to 48 hours after approval (families get funds quickly when they need them most).
 Beneficiaries receive the death benefit as a tax-free lump sum and can use the money for any purpose.
-This flexibility means families aren't limited to using the funds only for funeral costs.
+Families can spend beyond funeral costs if needed.

 blueCheckmark icon